yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 I have always let my intuition to protect me, and it has protected me well.
 I will turn people away romantically or plantonicially.
 Part of the rationale is that I always have other priorities than exploring my connections with people, and in a relationship I would have to face the ruins from the past.
 That would take a lot of work and expose myself to all sorts of things I would rather forget.

 Another part of me distrusts myself.
 I have done things I deeply regretted, and even though they probably didn't harm the others that much (or at all), I think I have some abusive nature.
 It terrifies me, and ratioanlly I don't want to hurt anyone.
-Put it in another way, I am very afraid to become people like my parents, even if it's just a little.
+Put it in another way, I am very afraid to become people like my parents, and any similarities I found in myself freak me out.
 I don't want others to become the victims of my own past.

 And so I became suicidal--I said, it ends with me.
 It is a solution, and I don't really want to continue my life (let alone having kids to continue that cycle), even though my body would protect myself with survival instinct.